How to Cook Brown Rice

 Instructions

-- Bring water (and salt, if using) to a boil in a large pot that has a tight-fitting lid.
+- Bring water (and salt, if using) to a boil in a 3 quart or larger saucepan or pot.
+(Make sure to use a pot that has a tight-fitting lid, since you will need to cover the rice while it rests after cooking.)

-- Meanwhile, place the rice in a fine-mesh strainer and rinse it under cold running water.
+- Meanwhile, place the rice in a fine-mesh strainer and rinse it well under cold running water.

-- Once the water is boiling, stir in the rice and reduce the heat to medium-high.
+- Once the water is boiling, stir in the rice and reduce the heat to maintain a gentle boil.
 Boil the rice, uncovered, for 30 minutes.
+(Set a timer so that you don't overcook it.)

 - Turn off the heat.
-Pour the rice into a strainer and drain for about 10 seconds.
-Immediately return the rice to the hot pot and cover with the lid.
+Pour the rice into a strainer and drain it very well.
+Immediately return the rice to the hot empty pot and cover with the lid.
 Let the rice sit for 10 minutes before serving.
 During this time it will steam and become light and fluffy.

 - Fluff the rice and serve.